zicht/z/res/doc/FAQ.md

 components and a shell, and they are all at both our disposal.
 Furthermore, if you ever used any shell, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.

-Z relies heavily on shell scripting.
+Z relies heavily on a shell to do the heavy lifting.
 If you're not comfortable with bash, however, Z is not limited to bash as a primary interpreter.
 You can extend Z easily by utilizing any shell that is capable of processing stdin.
 You can even alternate between shells in different parts of your recipe.

-# Why not Capistrano, Capifony, Puppet, Chef, etc? #
-See above.
-Z does not aim to be a replacement of any of these tools.
-It aims to solve problems you might have.
-If you don't recognize the solution, Z is probably not for you.

 # Why is it actually different than any of the aforementioned tools? #
 Z is a set of building blocks for generating executable code by your shell.
 In short, this means that Z does not